 Young Playwrights Festival

-We invite all Michigan high school students to submit a one-act play to our annual juried competition.
-Six original works, written by high school students, will be chosen to be produced by students from MSU’s Department of Theatre and performed on the stage of the Pasant Theatre at Wharton Center for Performing Arts.
+Michigan high school students are invited to submit a one-act play to Wharton Center’s annual juried competition.
+Six original works, written by high school students, will be chosen to be produced by students from MSU’s Department of Theatre and performed on the Wharton Center’s Pasant Theatre stage.

 The finalists will each be assigned a professional theater mentor who will assist the playwright with revising their play.
 Each finalist will receive a $200 award and a staged production of their play performed by the MSU Department of Theatre at Wharton Center.
 Six semifinalists will receive a $100 award.

 The Young Playwrights Festival is made possible in part by Gannett Foundation/Lansing State Journal, MSU Federal Credit Union, University Outreach and Engagement, and Wharton Center Inner Circle.